If you want to create a filter on multiple screener questions you can use the combo filter found inside the +Add Filter panel.

-In one filter, you can access information that is scattered across all your different data sources.
+You'll be able to access information that is scattered across all your different data sources.
 This way you don't have to string together multiple versions of the same question that are worded differently across all your sources.

 1. Search by the column result you want to filter across.
 Be sure to use only the word/s that exist in all possible questions.
-E.g. for "Are you interested in participating in a study next week?" search by the word "interested," that way you won't get results for answers that include other characters like " 5) Are you interested in participating in a study at our office here in Redmond?"
+E.g. for "Are you available for a study next week?" search by the words "are you available," that way you won't get results for answers that include other characters like " 5) Are you interested in participating in a study at our office here in Redmond?"
+You can then click +Create a Combo Filter from the top right.

 Type the result you want to filter across and click Next.